 Marna Lunt.
 Precious Places.
 21st & 22nd Oct.

 Marna is a renowned textile artist whose work is influenced by her fine art background and her work is akin to drawing with a needle.
 Using colours and textures her painstaking hand stitched artworks are full of life and personality, which is a description that perfectly matches her.

 This unique workshop covers two of Marna's interests, the urban scene and conversely the beauty of nature and landscapes.
 Using her canvasses and lampshades as a visual reference she will help you translate an image that evokes memories and associations be it a family home, city or a favoured view.
 You will learn how to draw your own design and transfer it to a fabric as well as embroidery stitches and interesting techniques of layering both with paint appliqué and print, basic print like photo transfers.
 Huddle down with us for a either a day or a full treat experience over the weekend in the company of like minded souls.
-One day or two day workshop can be booked individually £75 inc lunch Places: Nearly Gone
+One day or two day workshop can be booked individually £75 inc lunch 21st Waiting list 22nd Nearly Gone

 Leah Halliday’s Traditional Ted.
 3rd November

 Would you love to learn how to create your very own traditional teddy bear?
 Makes a perfect gift for someone special!
 Leah will teach you step by step how to make a jointed teddy bear.
 You'll learn how to stitch on a curve, sewing gussets, tips on stuffing, button joints and hand stitching techniques including ladder stitch, satin stitch and appliqué too.
 Use fabrics from our stash, we've some lovely linens, wools or why not create a heirloom keepsake bear and bring along some special fabric that means something to you, this could be grannies linen or some baby clothes to create your very own bear.